ClawSeven/blog/articles/dllm_blog.md

 ## Streaming output animation

-Here is an animation comparing the streaming output of LLaDA2.0-flash (100B / BF16) against gpt-oss-120B(117B / MXFP4), while LLaDA2.0-flash is served by SGLang dLLM with TP8 on 8 * H20, and gpt-oss-120B is served by SGLang standard AR process with TP8 on 8 * H20.
+Here is an animation comparing the streaming output of LLaDA2.0-flash (100B / BF16) and gpt-oss-120B (117B / MXFP4).
+LLaDA2.0-flash is served using SGLang dLLM with TP8 on 8 × H20, while gpt-oss-120B is served using SGLang's standard AR process on the same hardware.

+Both models are asked to implement the quicksort algorithm in 10 programming languages — a task particularly well-suited for diffusion LLMs.
+As shown, LLaDA2.0-flash achieves significantly higher throughput at 935 tokens/s, compared to gpt-oss-120B (263 tokens/s) in this scenario.

 <p align="center">
   <img src="../images/llada2-vs-gpt-oss.gif" alt="LLaDA2.0-flash vs gpt-oss-120B animation">